Discover Welsh foods.

 Most supermarkets stock Welsh cakes known in Welsh as Picau ar y Mân.
 The commercially mass produced cake is not as appealing as the home made variety.
-Sometimes Bara Brith will be the cake I chose to make to welcome guests to the cottage.
-Both Neath and Swansea indoor Markets will have some on sale and also the Farmers Markets or farm shops another great Welsh foods..
+Sometimes Bara Brith will be the cake I choose to make to welcome guests to the cottage.
+Both Neath and Swansea indoor Markets will have some on sale and also the Farmers Markets or farm shops – another great Welsh food.

 Welsh cakes are small round centimetre thick cakes that are traditionally cooked on a bakestone on the fire.
 Hence the name translates as the cakes baked on the bakestone, ie mân.
 You may of course buy some pre packed in the supermarkets.
-I think these are rather dry and use far more cinnamon and other spices than the home made version.
+I think these are rather dry and use far more cinnamon and other spices than the homemade version.
 They are also cold and unappealing!
-As we grew up coming in from school to a never ending plate of warm Welsh cakes sprinkled with caster sugar and then smeared in butter – now they were delicious!
+As we grew up, we were accustomed to returning home from school to a never ending plate of warm Welsh cakes sprinkled with caster sugar and then smeared in butter – now they were delicious!

 If visiting Swansea market, there are a few stalls cooking Welsh cakes.
 So you should sample them whilst warm for an authentic taste.
 The original recipe has sultanas.
 Often variations with jam sandwiched in the middle are available.
 However outlets such as Fabulous Welshcakes at Mermaid Quay in Cardiff Bay have made an art of variations from heart shaped to including ingredients such as nuts, chocolate, lemons or lime!

-The bacon of my childhood brought up on a farm in the 60’s was home cured rashers of salty fat.
-A traditional Welsh foods.
-With just a streak or two of thin meat through it!
-These days rarely encountered, sometimes available in the butchers at Carmarthen or Swansea markets.
+The bacon of my childhood, when we were brought up on a farm in the 60’s was home cured rashers of salty fat!
+A traditional Welsh food with just a streak or two of thin meat running through the fat!
+These days this bacon is rarely encountered, although sometimes available in the butchers at Carmarthen or Swansea markets.
 At some of the local farmers markets, notably the monthly Marina or Uplands market, I buy bacon produced from a Mangalica pig.
 This seems to be a similar taste to the childhood home reared bacon.
 Fine bacons are available from various farm shops, outdoor markets, Swansea & Neath indoor markets or from a good butcher, of which there are many.

 This black paste made from seaweed does not have any resemblance to bread at all which often causes confusion!
 It is however a delicacy with a “Marmite” like appeal.
-Cook Laver bread in the frying pan.
-Using the fat from your bacon.
-Thus the importance of the bacon used.
+Laver bread is best when cooked in the frying pan that has previously cooked the bacon.
 It is an accompaniment to bacon and fried egg, mushroom etc.

 Laver bread is available from both Neath and Swansea Markets.
 Or the cafes there would be somewhere to sample a full Welsh breakfast.

-Cockles are alongside laver bread, another traditional ingredient of our area,.
+Cockles are alongside laver bread, another traditional ingredient of our area.
 Historically cockles were collected from the tidal estuary around Penclawdd by the cockle women.
-Now it is a commercial venture and tightly controlled by Regulation.
-Which protects the cockle beds , future supplies and the standards of the cockles sold to the public.
+Now it is a commercial venture and tightly controlled by regulations which protect the cockle beds, future supplies and the standards of the cockles sold to the public.

 Traditionally Welsh lamb becomes available in August and Sept and continues through to December.
 There are many local butchers with a reputation for great meat.
 Buy from the butchers in Pontardawe, the meat will be local and have a good flavour.